 Classic vs Advanced interface

-The Classic interface (previously named basic) is more straightforward and understandable for beginners or those who like simplicity.
-The dashboard still gives you all the needed options to perform a buy/sell trade.
+The Classic interface (previously named basic) is more straightforward and understandable for beginners who prefer a no-frills interface.
+However, the dashboard still gives you all the needed options to perform a buy/sell trade.
 It has a simple order book on the left with ‘Buy’ and ‘Sell’ buttons where one specifies the number of tokens to buy/sell or puts a price for which to buy/sell as many tokens.

-The Advanced interface is more or less identical in functionality to what traditional trading platforms look like, with more sophisticated charting tools and advanced order types (such as stop-loss, stop-limit, etc.)
+The Advanced interface functions more or less identically to the classic but comes with more sophisticated charting tools and advanced order types.

 Watch the video: How to make the most commonly used “limit order” on Binance